Burmese chicken biryani (Danbauk)

 Heat the oven to 375 F.

-When ready to serve, heat the assembled dish for 30 minutes till the rice in the center is heated through.
-If the dish was stoerd in the fridge, bring to room temperature first.
+When ready to serve, heat the assembled dish for 30 minutes till the rice in the centre is heated through.
+If the dish was stored in the fridge, bring it to room temperature first.
 Heat the remaining curry on the stove.
-Serve the biryani with the curry on the side for guests to drizzle on as per their taste.
+Serve the biryani with the curry on the side, allowing guests to drizzle on as much as they prefer.